What Is A Bidet Sprayer?

 Yes, most bidet sprayers are attached to your cold water feed and so will splash cold water over your warm butt.

-However, most people become accustomed to the sensation very quickly, while others may even find it pleasant.
+However, most people become accustomed to the sensation quickly, while others report that they find it pleasant.

-Although, what is warming is knowing that using a bidet sprayer saves trees, animal habitats and is the environmentally right thing to do.
+Although, what is warming to know is that by using a bidet sprayer you are saving resources, therefore it is the environmentally right thing to do.